 The line went by the old Thatcher Spinning Company that grew to become Standard Coosa Thatcher.
 Hulking remnants of the once stately brick plant now rise at several points just west of the Belt Line.

 Just south of I-24 you can see one remaining section of Fort Cheatham in a small park at the rear of the East Lake Courts.
-The Belt Line went nearby, but it has been obscured until 28th Street, where there is the first of a series of Railroad Crossings.
+The Belt Line went nearby, but it has been obscured until 28th Street, where there is the first of a series of Railroad Crossing signs.
 The only track at 28th Street is a length of curving spur into a nearby business.